JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 ## CLCA sample sizes by strategy

 These are plots of sample sizes for various error estimation strategies.
 In all cases, synthetic CVRs are generated with the given margin, and MVRs are fuzzed at the given fuzzPct.
-Except for the oracle strategy, the AdaptiveComparison betting function is used.
+Except for the oracle strategy, the AdaptiveBetting betting function is used.

 The error estimation strategies are: